The Best Thing I Ever Ate

 The Best Thing I Ever Ate is a television series that originally aired on Food Network, debuting on June 22, 2009 (after a preview on June 20).

 The program originally aired as a one-time special in late 2008.
 After being cancelled by The Food Network, it was brought back on the Cooking Channel in 2018.
+It ended in 2022 after an estimate of 150~ episodes.
 It consists of chefs picking out favorite dishes they have eaten in places throughout the United States, in specific categories.